cockroachdb/docs/src/current/v24.3/wal-failover.md

 ## Creating and configuring a cluster to be ready for WAL Failover

-The steps to provision a cluster that has single data store vs a multi-store cluster are slightly different.
+The steps to provision a cluster that has a single data store versus a multi-store cluster are slightly different.
 In this section, we will provide high-level instructions for setting up each of these configurations.
 We will use [GCE](https://cloud.google.com/compute/docs) as the environment.
 You will need to translate these instructions into the steps used by the deployment tools in your environment.

 <a name="multi-store-config"></a>